Home > Fitness

 Unfortunately, no matter how good anti-fog technology gets, most swimmers will still suffer from fogged-up goggles, often at inopportune times.

 You can buy an anti-fog spray for the inside of your goggles, like Jaws Quick Spit Anti-Fog Spray.
+A few drops of baby shampoo mixed with water, or a dab of non-abrasive toothpaste can also help.
 Or you can opt for the tried-and-true method that even U.S. Masters Swimming recommends: Get a bit of saliva and rub it on the inside of your goggles.
 It’s gross, but it creates a barrier that helps keep fog at bay.

 Should I wear goggles over or under my swim cap?